ReubenJCarter/TinkerVision/README.md

 # Visi

-A vomputer vision library using OpenGL Compute Shaders
+A computer vision library using OpenGL Compute Shaders